Michael Bunting: Pittsburgh Penguins (2024–2025)

 On March 7, 2024, Bunting was traded to the Pittsburgh Penguins, along with Ville Koivunen, prospect Cruz Lucius, Vasili Ponomaryov and two conditional 2024 draft picks, in exchange for Jake Guentzel and Ty Smith.
 Bunting made his Pittsburgh debut on March 9 versus the Boston Bruins.
 He scored his first goal in a Penguins uniform on March 12 against the Ottawa Senators.
 After starting the first four games on a line with Sidney Crosby, he was switched to Evgeni Malkin's line alongside Rickard Rakell with the three picking up points in eight straight games.
 Bunting and Rakell scored two goals in that time, with Malkin potting six.

-Nashville Predators (2025–present)
+Nashville Predators (2025–2026)

 On March 5, 2025, Bunting was traded to the Nashville Predators alongside a fourth-round draft pick, in exchange for Tommy Novak and Luke Schenn.

+Dallas Stars (2026–present)

+On March 5, 2026, Bunting was traded to the Dallas Stars in exchange for a 2026 third-round pick.

 International play

 Team Canada general manager, Roberto Luongo, invited Bunting to participate at the 2021 IIHF World Championship following the 2020–21 season, giving him his first opportunity to represent his home country on an international stage.
 Team Canada reached the gold medal game, defeating Finland for the title.

 Following the end of the 2023–24 NHL season, with the Penguins not qualifying for the 2024 Stanley Cup playoffs, Bunting rejoined the senior national team for the 2024 IIHF World Championship.